39% of Former Netflix Password Sharers Plan To Opt for the Ad-Supported Tier

 Performance marketers everywhere are raising the alarm for the industry at large (in case the Facebook outage wasn’t enough of a wake up call).
 “If those who haven’t listened and still kept all their ad spend on Facebook/[Instagram], it should have them pause and think about if this was during Black Friday.
 They should already be moving ad spend to Google, Amazon, digital OOH or anywhere else to not put all their eggs in one basket.”
 Connected TV (CTV) isn’t normally considered in the digital advertising bucket, but it should be.

 Television captures audiences better than social media, and the advent of CTV advertising is adept at serving your brand’s ads to relevant audiences, no matter what they’re watching.
 It’s a nimble advertising channel that should be added to any digital strategy, since campaigns can be set up in the same way as on social media, by uploading creative, defining campaign parameters and hitting launch.

 Since Facebook is interwoven with so many other applications in its ecosystem, brands expose themselves to risk if all fails, versus operating through a standalone Connected TV advertising platform like MNTN.
-Unlike buying inventory directly from a single entity like Facebook, or in the case of CTV a single streaming service like Hulu, MNTN enables advertisers to reach users on Hulu, CNN, Roku and other premium networks.
+Unlike buying inventory directly from a single entity like Facebook, or in the case of CTV a single streaming service like Hulu, MNTN enables advertisers to reach users on ESPN, CNN, Roku and other premium networks.
 This approach helps mitigate the issues that you may run into when advertising only on a single platform.
 Now that we’re in Q4, being risk averse is key.
 Applying a “the more the merrier” mindset can only help drive sales and attract new customers during this pivotal time.